Newton2n/typescript-assignment/blog-3.md

 ```

 #### in that code we making a generic function1, when we are calling this function we are pre defining the type of the functions parameter type or return type <T> in here by this way we can use this function on various type .

+### Conclusion : In the conclusion i can tell that in typescript world the genetic is really effective and useful to use , it make code re useable and enable use to follow DRY(do not repeat yourself) principle.